-This is the final blog post of the 2015 Holiday Readiness blog series and it will recap the the best learnings from all previous blog posts from this series providing you great all encompassing checklist to measure your Holiday readiness.
+This is the final blog post of the 2015 Holiday Readiness blog series and it will recap the best learnings from all previous blog posts from this series providing you a great encompassing checklist to measure your Holiday readiness.
 Let’s get started:

 Testing can be a complex process if you have to quickly revamp those skills internally and building robust and reusable test automation that eventually makes sure that all critical use cases are covered in these critical revenue points is the foundation for all preparation efforts.
-Functionality and compatibility are the top things to pay attention to – as we point out here.
+Functionality and compatibility are the top things to pay attention to.

 The use of real mobile devices is the must.
 Without real devices, you’ll be fooled with all kinds of details, get wrong information about end-to-end functionality and your monitoring effort is vain.
-Furthermore, use of real networks is encouraged as otherwise it will be difficult to track all root causes for failure.
+Furthermore, the use of real networks is encouraged as otherwise, it will be difficult to track all root causes of failure.

 Probably the best recommendation ever: Use the best in the industry.
-They know what to do, how to efficiently test and reveal all those problems that might compromise the revenue generation during the most important business days in whole year – the holiday peak days.
-Our Testdroid team has provided expertise through our service offerings for variety of demanding customers building their mobile apps and web presence for business.
+They know what to do, how to efficiently test and reveal all those problems that might compromise the revenue generation during the most important business days in the whole year – the holiday peak days.
+We have provided expertise through our service offerings for a variety of demanding customers building their mobile apps and web presence for business.

 Download this ebook to learn how to get your mobile channels ready and prepared for the biggest day of the year.Download